cloudflare/cloudflare-docs/content/rules/examples/redirect-country-subdomains.md

 ---
 pcx_content_type: example
-summary: A Redirects Rule where United Kingdom and France visitors requesting the `example.com` website's  root path (`/`) are redirected to their localized subdomains `https://gb.example.com` and `https://fr.example.com`, respectively.
+summary: A redirects rule where United Kingdom and France visitors requesting the `example.com` website's  root path (`/`) are redirected to their localized subdomains `https://gb.example.com` and `https://fr.example.com`, respectively.
-tags:
+product:
-  - Redirects
+  - Redirects Rules
 title: Redirect UK and France visitors to their specific subdomains
-layout: wide
 ---

 # Redirect UK and France visitors to their specific subdomains